 A spool is nothing more than a solid piece which rigidly connects the axles of the car, where a differential is filled with clutches and/or gears to allow for limited slip as the vehicle is turning.
 The key to a quality differential is the gears that are inside and how they’re made.
 To make a highly functioning differential unit, Eaton uses net-forged spider gears inside that add additional durability and torque load carrying capacity to increase its strength.

 “All limited-slip units, no matter if they’re cone-driven, helical gear-driven, or clutch-driven, rely on some type of natural gear separation forces.
-The gears will either separate and wedge clutch disks together like the Truetrac, wedge a cone into a side of the case, or force the gears into the case like a helical gear design,” Gwozdz explains.
+The gears will either separate and wedge clutch disks together like the Eaton Posi, wedge a cone into a side of the case, or force the gears into the case like a helical gear Trutrac design,” Gwozdz explains.

 What makes a limited-slip differential such an attractive choice for a street/strip car is the efficiency that it can offer.
-The ultimate goal of a limited slip differential is to get the power generated by the driveline to the ground as quickly as possible.
+The ultimate goal of a limited slip differential is to get the power generated and transferred ground as quickly as possible.

 All of that efficiency has to come from somewhere, and according to Gwozdz, it’s based on how the unit is designed.

-“The unit is made efficient by the clutch material, the pre-load that’s in the differential, and the tolerances to how the units are assembled.
+“The unit is made efficient by the materials, its design, the pre-load that’s in the differential, and the tolerances to how the units are assembled.
 By working with these, that’s how you make the differential more efficient.
 The more efficient you can make the process happen inside the unit, the better the unit will react.”

 Selecting the correct differential is just part of what it takes to make your rearend combination work flawlessly.
 You also have to make sure everything is set up and maintained properly.
 Taking the time to ensure the ring and pinion have the correct tolerances and torque specs is the best way to guarantee it can deal with abuse at the track.
 Equally important is that you observe the prescribed maintenance intervals to eliminate lubrication problems and other issues.